 In a food processor, combine first five ingredients and pulse until the mixture forms crumbles.
 Then add the liquid and pulse until a ball forms.
 In some cases a ball won’t form but the dough becomes wet enough to form a ball by molding it with clean hands.

 On a floured cutting board with a floured rolling pin, roll out the dough into a 1/8th inch thickness.
 Then, using a small biscuit cutter, cut out as many small rounds as will fit.
 Lift the rounds carefully and place onto a cookie sheet lined with parchment paper.
 Bake at 350 for 12-15 minutes.

-I baked these up Saturday to snack on during the Final four basketball games.
-Once they cooled, they didn’t last very long.
-Kevin gave them a rave review, commenting that the cayenne gave it a little kick of intense flavor.
+I’ve baked these up many times and each time they don’t last long.
+Kevin gives them a rave reviews every time, commenting that the cayenne gave it a little kick of intense flavor.

 If you can make pie dough from scratch, then this is a piece of cake.
 Actually, it is easier then pie dough and only took me 30 minutes from start to finish.
 If you want to impress your friends, whip up a batch of these for the next book club.